AksharaBhandari6/Python-Practice/README.md

 Honestly, building this was both chaotic and fulfilling.
  It reminded me that even without the latest hardware, you can still build cool, smart stuff — if you’re stubborn enough 😎

+-------------------my version of details------------------------

+things i m gonna use ---
+1.numpy -- for arrays and logics

+2.opencv -- contour detection, image processing, camera control and all

+3.backtracking algo -- prob solvin technique used in recursion to explore all possible solutions to a problem and backtrack one path....(kinda permutation and combination stuff)

+4.keras+tensorflow - to create cnn model using keras api; trained on mnist dataset for recognition of hadwritten digits

+5.cnn concepts - models that do th actual prediction or classification